-Notwithstanding the requirement that a minimum of 10% affordable units be provided for any development over 10 dwelling units, the City Council, at its discretion, may allow the applicant to make a payment to the City in lieu of the provision of up to 25% of the required affordable units, in an amount determined by the City Council, to be the value of the waived affordable units.
-Said payment shall be made into a trust fund dedicated to the provision of affordable housing in the City.
-The Housing Trust Fund shall be established by the City Council and said fund shall be governed and administrated in accordance with guidelines and procedures established by the City Council.
-Guidelines for use of said funds may include but not be limited to contributions to infrastructure, rehabilitation, land cost or direct subsidy, to reduce the cost of dwellings on other sites.
+(1) Projects with More than 10 Units: Notwithstanding the requirement that a minimum of 10% affordable units be provided for any development over 10 dwelling units, the City Council, at its discretion, may allow the applicant to make a payment to the City in lieu of the provision of the required affordable units, in an amount determined by the City Council. to be the value of the waived affordable units.
+(Alternative methods to calculate this "payment in lieu" value can be further explored and refined prior to adoption of this zoning amendment) Said payment shall be made into a trust fund dedicated to the provision of affordable housing in the City.
+The Housing Trust Fund shall be established by the Common Council and said fund shall be governed and administrated in accordance with guidelines and procedures established by the Council.
+Guidelines for use of said funds may include but not be limited to contributions to infrastructure, rehabilitation of existing buildings, land cost or direct subsidy, to reduce the cost of dwellings on other sites.